 The conclusion of many long form sales videos isn’t much different than the rest of their content: you’ll still be sold on emotion instead of information.

-How To Make Short Work of Long Form Sales Videos
+How to Cut through the Hype of Long Form Sales Videos

 But this doesn’t mean that all products sold through long form videos aren’t worthwhile.
 Just like we do with every product we review, you should give them a fair shot before making up your mind.